 1. Agriculture and Irrigation

-Most of the inventions and discoveries by Ancient Mesopotamians became more advanced in later civilization.
-However, Mesopotamian inventions led to very basic things that were needed for humans to settle in a group.
-Basic things like writing, agriculture, and urban civilization are the gifts of Ancient Mesopotamia.
+Most of the inventions and discoveries of the ancient Mesopotamians became more advanced in later civilizations.
+However, Mesopotamian inventions led to very basic things that were needed for humans to settle in a group such as writing, agriculture, and urban civilization.

 Learn the inventions of other civilizations: